rambodrahmani/eth-programming-for-robotics-ros/course1/README.md

 [100%] Linking CXX executable /home/ros/catkin_ws/devel/lib/ros_package_template/ros_package_template
 [100%] Built target ros_package_template
 ```
-After the workspace has been built it has created a similar structure in the devel subfolder as you usually find under /opt/ros/$ROSDISTRO_NAME.
+After the workspace has been built it has created a similar structure in the
+devel subfolder as you usually find under /opt/ros/$ROSDISTRO_NAME.

-To add the workspace to your ROS environment you need to source the generated setup file:
+To add the workspace to your ROS environment you need to source the generated
+setup file:
 ```
-ros@ros:~/catkin_ws$ source ~/catkin_ws/devel/setup.bash
+catkin_ws $ source ~/catkin_ws/devel/setup.bash
 ```
 ### package dependencies
 #### First-order dependencies
 When using catkin_create_pkg earlier, a few package dependencies were provided.
 These first-order dependencies can now be reviewed with the rospack tool.
 ```
-ros@ros:~/catkin_ws$ rospack depends1 beginner_tutorials
+catkin_ws $ rospack depends1 beginner_tutorials
 roscpp
 rospy
 std_msgs
 ```
-As you can see, rospack lists the same dependencies that were used as arguments when running catkin_create_pkg.
-These dependencies for a package are stored in the package.xml file:
+As you can see, rospack lists the same dependencies that were used as arguments
+when running catkin_create_pkg.
+These dependencies for a package are stored in
+the package.xml file:
 ```
-ros@ros:~/catkin_ws$ roscd beginner_tutorials
+catkin_ws $ roscd beginner_tutorials
-ros@ros:~/catkin_ws/src/beginner_tutorials$ cat package.xml
+catkin_ws/src/beginner_tutorials $ cat package.xml
 <?xml version="1.0"?>
 <package format="2">
   <name>beginner_tutorials</name>